XRedCubeX/edk2-jasmine/README.md

 What works:
 - Display
 - UEFI Shell
+- Clocks
+- eMMC

 What does not work:
+- Buttons
-- Clocks
+- USB
-- eMMC (SdccDxe requires Clocks)
 ...

 ## Building
-Tested on Arch Linux.
+Tested on Ubuntu WSL.

 First, clone EDK2.